-There is also a looming threat of another world war.
+There is also a perpetual looming threat of the US getting dragged into another world war.
 There’s no telling what kind of effect that might have.
 (Use your brain when reading some of the predictions and arguments online.
 There are plenty of logical points to balance out the irrational ones.)

 I am not about to declare any great prophesies or become a doomsayers, but I am rational enough to consider my position and responsibility for my family.
 Protecting them requires taking an honest assessment of possible scenarios that shouldn’t be ignored.

 Almost everyone has dealt with some type of disaster.
 Hurricanes, floods, tornadoes, gas shortages, blizzards, even wars… Something has interrupted your life and made you wish you were better prepared.

 Well, while things are good, maybe you don’t need that brand new car or another TV.
 Maybe you need to set aside something to cover your family for the next crisis that is waiting in the wings.

 Savings is critical.
 It took a long time to learn to set money aside during the lean months.
 Eventually, it leveled off, once we had something to fall back on.

 Also, a few dollars in cash set aside every week, will help if the power is down and that ATM card doesn’t work.
 For the threat of a longer problem with cash – like the possibility of a crash – silver and gold might be the only stable currency.
 Silver is cheap right now. (even cheaper now) A crash would turn it into a strong investment quickly.
 I believe it is a good idea to stash some cash and precious metals in a safe place.